Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Properties of H, D and T

-The adsorption energy for H on the $^4$He film is measured with the best accuracy $E_a=1.14(1)$~K~\cite{Safonov2001} and it can be seen that the surface coverage increases exponentially below 1 K. This sets a limit for the experimentally accessible temperature range down to 100~mK below which surface recombination leads to very large loss of atoms.
-In the mixture $^3$He-$^4$He films at temperatures below 200-300~mK, $^3$He also fills the surface-bound (Andreev) states~\cite{Pavloff1991}.
-This leads to a substantial decrease in the adsorption energy of H on such mixture films down to 0.36~K \cite{Safonov2001}.
+The density of the adsorbed gas increases exponentially with decreasing temperature as $\exp (E_a/T)$, which leads to a very fast surface recombination, limiting the accessible experimental range from below at around $0.1 E_a$.
 Due to a larger mass, D has a stronger interaction with the helium film, and the adsorption energy increases over 3~K on $^4$He~\cite{Mosk2001}.
-This limits the lowest experimental temperatures to around 300~mK provided that the recombination rate constant remains the same, which is actually not the case, as we shall see in the following.
-There are no experimental values for the adsorption energy of T. Following the trend between H and D and theoretical estimates, one may expect that it lies between 4 and 5~K for $^4$He and 1.5-2.5~K for films $^3$He.
+To our knowledge, there are no experimental values for the adsorption energy of T. Following the trend between H and D and theoretical estimates, one may expect that it lies between 4 and 5~K for $^4$He and 1.5-2.5~K for films of $^3$He~\cite{Stwalley1982, Goodman1989}.
+This would limit the lowest experimental temperatures to around 300~mK for D and 500~mK for T, provided that the recombination rate constant remained the same, which is actually not the case, as we shall see in below.